 In the ordinary course of business, the Company enters into agreements that may include indemnification provisions.
 Pursuant to such agreements, the Company may indemnify, hold harmless and defend an indemnified party for losses suffered or incurred by the indemnified party.
 Some of the provisions will limit losses to those arising from third-party actions.
 In some cases, the indemnification will continue after the termination of the agreement.
 The maximum potential amount of future payments the Company could be required to make under these provisions is not determinable.
 The Company has never incurred material costs to defend lawsuits or settle claims related to these indemnification provisions.
-The Company has also entered into indemnification agreements with its directors and officers that may require the Company to indemnify its directors and officers against liabilities that may arise by reason of their status or service as directors or officers to the fullest extent permitted by California corporate law.
+The Company has also entered into indemnification agreements with its directors and officers that may require the Company to indemnify its directors and officers that may require the Company to indemnify its directors and officers that may cause the fullest extent permitted by California corporate law.
 The Company currently has directors' and officers' insurance.